Helen Walinski-Kiehl MBACP

 Advanced Diploma in Counselling, BPS Approved Certificate in Clinical Supervision

 I have been a Samaritan, and a Victim Support volunteer.

 Alongside my private practice, I have several years experience working with adults for a counselling charity, and working with teenagers in a Sixth Form College.
 I also provide personal therapy to students studying for Diplomas in counselling.

-I work with a wide range of issues, for example, depression, anxiety, anger management, lack of confidence/self-esteem, health concerns, spirituality, and self-harming.
-I also work with relationship problems, parenting concerns, sexuality issues, bullying, and abuse, and with bereavement and loss, including miscarriage and abortion.
+I work with a wide range of issues, for example, depression, anxiety, anger management, lack of confidence, low self-esteem, health concerns, spirituality, and self-harming.
+I also work with relationship issues, parenting concerns, sexuality issues, bullying, and abuse, and with bereavement and loss, including miscarriage and abortion.